gaperton/Type-R/docsource/05_Collection/Updates_and_Events.md

 // changed over the years.
 ```

+### collection.reset( records, options? : `options` )

+Replace the collection's content with the new records.

+Calling collection.reset() without passing any records as arguments will empty the entire collection.

 ### record.transaction( fun )

 Execute the sequence of updates in `fun` function in the scope of the transaction.